ytakefuji/openai/README.md

 2. Compare their performance.

-3. Make an exciting application in Python with interacting with AI such as ChatGPT, EdgeGPT or Bard.
+3. Make an exciting application in Python with interacting online dialog AI such as ChatGPT, EdgeGPT or Bard.

 Hints: